jinwoov/CF-DataStructureAlgorithm/challenges/QuickSortt/Blog.md

 ### Definition

-`Quick sort` method is a way of sorting algorithm that first picks `pivot` and using that pivot determine where `low`, tracker`
+`Quick sort` method is a way of sorting algorithm that first picks `pivot` and using that pivot determine where `low`, tracker, lies.
+Using the position, left and right side of the array will be sorted through separately.

 ---